| Appraisers and Assessors of Real

 States have no State-wide requirements; in these States

 standards are set by each locality.
+The State-issued appraiser licenses currently available

 are the State Certified General Real Property Appraiser